Celebrate 250 Years of American Independence!

 The Declaration was ratified and signed on July 4, 1776 by John Hancock, President of the Congress.
 By signing the Declaration, the delegates knowingly committed treason against the Crown, an act punishable by torture and death.

-The signatures of 56 delegates, grouped by state from North to South, are listed at the bottom of the Declaration.
+The signatures of fifty-six delegates, grouped by state from North to South, are listed at the bottom of the Declaration.
 These delegates became known as the nation’s Founding Fathers.

-As President of the Congress, Hancock’s signature is centered below the text.
-After signing the Declaration, Hancock reportedly stated, “There!
+As President of the Congress, Hancock’s prominent signature is centered below the text.
+After signing, Hancock reportedly stated, “There!
 I guess King George will be able to read that!”

 A Date in Question